brucedkyle/ibmcloud_for_partners/docs/cloud/powervs.md

 ### Networks

 When you create a Power Systems Virtual Server, you can select a private or public network interface.
-See Public and private networks](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-about-virtual-server#public-private-networks),
+See [Public and private networks](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-about-virtual-server#public-private-networks).

 ### Connect to on-premises

 Configure the on-prem environment as a virtual connection in **IBM Transit Gateway**.
 Or create a VPN connection if the workspace uses Cloud connections or DL.

+### Cost effective

+For Power applications moving to cloud, Power Virtual Server yields about 47% savings over Azure and AWS (x86) Public Clouds.

+On-premises Power legacy to Power Virtual Server yields on average 35% savings.

 ## How to deploy